Pulsar data analysis

 Introduction

-You need to have PSRCHIVE and TEMPO2 installed on your machine.
+You need to have PRESTO and TEMPO2 installed on your machine.
 You also need the “pfd” files to be available on your disk.

 Prediction of phases of pulsar using TEMPO2